Tehillah05/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This is a script that prints a number with two decimal places, followed by a new line
+This is a script that finds all empty files and directories in the current directory and all sub-directories